Metrics

 absent_over_time(castai_autoscaler_agent_snapshots_received_total{castai_cluster="$cluster"}[5m])

-Get castai_node_lifecycle(on_demand, spot, spot_fallback) of running nodes in cluster:
+Get castai_node_lifecycle(on_demand, spot, spot_fallback) of running nodes in the cluster:

 sum(castai_cluster_node_count{castai_cluster="$cluster"}) by (castai_node_lifecycle)